margaritacolberg/hybridmc/README.md

 ### Calculate MFPT

-To calculate MFPT for a single transition, use `mfpt.py`.
+To calculate MFPT for a single transition manually, use `mfpt.py`.
 To calculate MFPT for all transitions in current dir, use `run_mfpt.py`.
 To combine the MFPT for each step of staircase into a single MFPT for the transition, use `mfpt_for_stair.py`.

+Again, as with the entropy, this is done automatically when run.py is executed.

 ### Rerun Files